Modapto/access-control/README.md

 ## License

-TThis project has received funding from the European Union's Horizon 2022 research and innovation programm, under Grant Agreement 101091996.
+This project has received funding from the European Union's Horizon 2022 research and innovation programm, under Grant Agreement 101091996.

 For more details about the licence, see the [LICENSE](LICENSE) file.